2021- 2022 CHM Student Research Process

 2. If you are already matched to a research mentor, please indicate the name, contact information and affiliation of that mentor.
 If you do not have a research mentor and would like assistance finding one, please check the box indicating you would like help finding a research mentor.
 The form will then ask for various information on your background and interests.
 The more information you provide about your skills and interests, the more likely a match will be found.
 Be as flexible as you can.
 All fields must be filled in before the Office of Research begins a mentor search.
 Attach pdf or Word version of CV.

-6. Please complete Human Research Protection training relevant to your research project.
+5. Please complete Human Research Protection training relevant to your research project.
 For students at the Lansing campus, please complete MSU IRB Human Research Protection training (click here).
 For students in Grand Rapids, please complete the proper Human Research Protection training as per your research institution's requirements.
-This is often via the CITI program (click here).
+This is often via the CITI program (click here) but is formally determined by the institution at which you will be doing research.
 This training is required for students conducting research with human subjects.
 Please complete the appropriate training prior to starting your research project.
-Please note that this training counts for 2 hours of RCR training (see #3 above).

 IMPORTANT: Matching to a research mentor may take a significant amount of time, often up to 6 months or more.
 Please periodically follow up with the Research Office to keep updated on the mentor matching process.